PROFILE

 positions are still dominated by the Zaghawa.

-years.
-Following Idriss Deby's rise to power,
+Following Idriss Deby's rise to power, Habre

-Habre loyalists continued to fight government
+loyalists continued to fight government troops

-the mid- and late-1990s, a rebellion in the
+and late-1990s, a rebellion in the south by the

-south by the FARF delayed the promised oil
+FARF delayed the promised oil development until

-development until crushed by government forces.
+crushed by government forces.
+Most recently, the

-Most recently, The Movement for Democracy and
+Movement for Democracy and Justice in Tchad

-Justice in Tchad (MDJT) launched the most
+(MDJT) launched the most serious threat to

-a formal peace accord.
-Although remnants are
+accord.
+Although remnants are still present in

-still present in the North, active rebellion has
+the North, active rebellion there has been

-been negligible since late 2003.
+negligible since late 2003.

 Long, porous borders continue to render Chad